 It is said that a powerful industry can sell anything to anyone.

-And indeed, industry has profited greatly from its role in some of the most serious public health problems in modern times – smoking, obesity, alcohol and gambling to name but a few.
+And indeed, the industry has profited greatly from its role in some of the most serious public health problems in modern times – smoking, obesity, alcohol and gambling to name but a few.

 Public health advocates have argued that industry should have a very limited role (if at all) in health policy decisions about their products.
 Decisions to reform products may improve the health of communities, but may also impact on the profits of the companies that sell them.

-In 2013, the Director General of the World Health Organisation Margaret Chan outlined that our efforts to prevent non-communicable diseases such as obesity certainly go against the business interests of powerful corporations:
+In 2013, the Director-General of the World Health Organisation Margaret Chan outlined that our efforts to prevent non-communicable diseases such as obesity certainly go against the business interests of powerful corporations:

 “… it is not just Big Tobacco anymore.
 Public health must also contend with Big Food, Big Soda, and Big Alcohol.
-All of these industries fear regulation, and protect themselves by using the same tactics.
+All of these industries fear regulation and protect themselves by using the same tactics.

 Research has documented these tactics well.
 They include front groups, lobbies, promises of self-regulation, lawsuits, and industry-funded research that confuses the evidence and keeps the public in doubt.

 Tactics also include gifts, grants, and contributions to worthy causes that cast these industries as respectable corporate citizens in the eyes of politicians and the public.
 They include arguments that place the responsibility for harm to health on individuals, and portray government actions as interference in personal liberties and free choice.”